AyanaZaire/git-interview-baseline/README.md

 ## Conclusion

-Git is complex, and collaborating with people in this matter is just hard - there's no easy way to allow hundreds of people to all work on the same code base.
+Git is complex, and collaborating with people in this manner is just hard - there's no easy way to allow *hundreds* of people to all work on the same code base.
 These workflows are just being introduced to you.
 You'll have lots of time during pair programming exercises to practice them and memorize what each command does.
-Don't try to learn it all at once; instead just start to get an understanding of what's what.
+Don't try to learn all the git commands at once, instead just start to get an understanding of why the commands introduced in this reading are important and when to use them.

 ![XKCD Git](http://imgs.xkcd.com/comics/git.png)